Josverl/mpflash/README.md

 | `mpflash download` | Download the MicroPython firmware(s) for the connected board(s) |
 | `mpflash flash` | Flash the latest stable firmware to the connected board(s) |

-## selecting or ignoring specific serial ports
+## Selecting or ignoring specific serial ports

-You can use the `--serial` option to select a specific serial port to flash, or the `--ignore` option to ignore a specific serial port. both options can be specified multiple times
+You can use the `--serial` option to select a specific serial port(s) to flash, Or you can use the `--ignore` option to ignore a specific serial port(s).
+In addition there is a --bluetooth option to simplify ignoring bluetooth ports, where the default is to ignore bluetooth ports.
+E
-Both can be globs (e.g. COM*) or exact port names (e.g. COM1) in addition there is a --bluetooth option to simplify ignoring bluetooth ports
+ither option can be specified multiple times, can be globs (e.g. COM*) or exact port names (e.g. /dev/ttyUSB0).
+To permenently ignore a port, you can set the `MPFLASH_IGNORE` environment variable to a space-separated list of serial ports or globs.

 ```
 --serial,--serial-port      -s      SERIALPORT  Serial port(s) (or globs) to list. [default: *]                                                                                                                                                                           > > --ignore                    -i      SERIALPORT  Serial port(s) (or globs) to ignore.
 Defaults to MPFLASH_IGNORE.                                                                                                                                                          │